karannaik503/Child-Safe_Facial_Recognition_for_Lost-and-found_Systems/Readme.md

 4. Search FAISS vector store for similar embeddings
 5. Return potential matches above similarity threshold
 6. Display matching child information if found
+7. Alerts guardians when a child is found, through WhatsApp messaging
-7. Option to close the case if child is correctly identified
+8. Option to close the case if child is correctly identified

 ### Case Management:

 1. List all open cases from database
 2. When a child is found, update case status
 3. Clean up vector store and encrypted images as needed
+4. Search by name filter to view particular cases

 ## Setup Instructions